muzamelhashimi10/Databases-Advanced-assignment/README.md

 # REDIS-Assignment 3

 ## What we have to do?
+We have to make two scripts-Redis and mongo
-We used redis as a caching mechanism so the whole thing gets stored in redis first and then gets cleared after a minute.
+We use redis as a caching mechanism so the whole thing gets stored in redis first and then gets cleared after a minute.
+We use Mongo to get data from redis to our mongodb.

 ## Libraries needed
 import redis
+import mongo

-we need to run pip install redis
+we need to run pip install redis if not previously installed

 ## Explaining the code
-Just a simple caching mechanism where the datas are stored in for a minute and then it gets cleared and the new datas comin.
+Just a simple caching mechanism where the datas are stored in for a minute and then it gets cleared and the new datas coming in.
+We use redis becuase it is fast.

 ## Running it on the virtual machine
 Steps to install redis: